GIScience/ors-map-client/README.md

 - `pages` - app pages (currently only the `maps` page is available)
 - `resources` - support files like the loader lib, definitions and options used to process requests and responses

-- `router` - router component based on vue-router
+- `router` - router component based on vue-router components
-- `shared-services` - shared services that can be used by various components
 - `store` - app store definitions
 - `support` - support utilities, like geo-utils, ors-api-runner, routes-resolver and app modes